 Know your obligations and avoid loss of income or worse.
 At Smoke Alarm Compliance QLD we make compliance simple and hassle free.
 We do the work for you.
 You can rest easy knowing we’ll keep you in line with legislation and you’ll have the best smoke alarms on the Australian market.
 All at a fantastic price.

 What’s required by law?

-When it is time for your property’s alarms to be upgraded, those alarms must:
+When your property’s alarms are upgraded, the alarms must:

 - be photoelectric & comply with Australian Standard 3786-2014

 - be interconnected with every other ‘required’ smoke alarm in the dwelling so all activate together.